9 Essential Tips for Making Your Guest List

-Tip: If you're tempted to invite even more people on a whim later on, go back to this list as a reality check.
+Tip: If you're tempted to invite even more people on a whim later, go back to this list as a reality check.
 If they were never on your dream list, are they really crucial now?

 Crunching the numbers isn't the most glamorous part of wedding planning, but there is a figure you really can't avoid: your guest list count.
 Your budget and the venue size are the main factors that should play into this decision.
-Each guest adds to the number of plates your caterer will prepare, favors, chair rentals and how much cake you'll need to pay for.
+Each guest adds to the number of plates your caterer will prepare, favors, chair rentals and how much cake you'll need.
 Choose a number that's larger than your venue's capacity and you'll be holding your breath every time you open an RSVP.
 It's much better to keep your number on the conservative side.
 If there's room in the budget or you end up having more space than you thought you would, add later on.

 Tip: Make it easy on yourself and use The Knot Budget Calculator to play around with the numbers and see how much you can save or spend by subtracting or adding from your guest list.

 5. Make some cutting rules (and actually follow them).

 It's time to return to reality and start trimming that dream list until you reach your real number.
 The easiest way to cut the list is to come up with rules and actually stick to them.
 We promise it'll be easier in the long run and you'll avoid potential drama down the line.
 What do we mean by "rules"?
 Here are a few common ones:

 Rule 1: If neither of you has spoken to or met them or heard their name before, don't invite them.